 Again, this depends on many factors including, your website’s age and domain authority the content on your website, how many competitors are in your area, the SEO practices they have in place, and other SEO factors.
 When you’re vetting potential companies to do your SEO, they should talk about auditing your competitors online presence to be able to give you a better idea of what it will take to beat out your competitors.

-In all transparency, ranking #1 can never be guaranteed and is most easily answered on an individual basis.
+In all transparency, ranking #1 on Google can never be guaranteed and is most easily answered on an individual basis.
 Your ability to climb the Google ladder depends on which keywords you’re looking to rank for and the digital footprint of your competitors Your timeline will also depend on where you are currently ranking.
 If you’re on the second page of Google, it will be a much quicker ride to #1 than if you’re on the 3rd, 4th or 5th pages of Google.
 Your prospective SEO company should be able to give you a better estimate.

 Most people want to rank for every keyword, but that’s not practical.
 Make sure the company you hire has a firm grasp on what’s possible and what may be too far fetched.
 Be sure the keywords they suggest you rank for support the search intent of your target audience who would be searching for services you offer.
 The company should be able to give you a good list of ranking potential keywords and how difficult it will be to rank for each one.